Updated April 15, 2019

 4660 Indianola Avenue • Des Moines, IA 50320 • (515) 237-1364

 Ewing Dog Park has 8.5 acres of fenced area for all dogs and one acre of fenced area set aside for dogs that weigh 20 pounds or less.
 There’s lots of sloped terrain with mature trees and mix of tall and short grass and is a lovely place to take the whole fam.
 The park also includes a shaded open air shelter for taking a quick break.
-The City of Des Moines has an annual dog park permit fee that is $20.00.
+The City of Des Moines has an annual dog park permit fee.
 Dog park permits are valid January 1 – December 31 of each year.
 Permits are sold at the City Clerk’s office in Des Moines City Hall located at 400 Robert D Ray Drive, Des Moines, IA 50309; Monday – Friday 8:00am to 5:00pm.

 1710 S K Street • Indianola, IA 50125 • (515) 961-9420